 Addis Abeba Oct.
-30/2017 – In what’s is increasingly becoming a violent turn of events in recent weeks, three more people were killed today in Nekemte, east Wolega zone of the Oromia regional state in western Ethiopia.
+30/2017 – In what’s is increasingly becoming a violent turn of events in recent weeks, three more civilians beleived to be Tigrayans were killed today in Nekemte, east Wollega zone of the Oromia regional state in western Ethiopia.

 According to Addisu Arega Kitessa, the Oromia regional state communication bureau head, the three people were killed “in a violence in the city of Nekemte” and “properties belonging to private individuals and the government were damaged”.
 Addisu gave no further explanation on the cause of the violence other than saying the regional government would work with the people to bring to justice individuals who perpetrated the violence.

-However, social media activists, including blogger Daniel Berhane, “a mob backed by Oromia special police killed three Tigrayans by stoning in Nekemte today.”
-Daniel gave no evidence so far to his claims that the region’s police “backed” the “mob”.
-Graphic pictures showing what appears to be three dead bodies laying in separate places were also circulating on Ethiopians social media space.
+However, social media activist and blogger Daniel Berhane, said that “a mob backed by Oromia special police killed three Tigrayans by stoning in Nekemte today.”
+Daniel gave no further information as to how the region’s police “backed” the “mob” and Addis Standard couldn’t establish the involvement of the security.
+But graphic images showing what appears to be the three victims laying in separate places were widely circulating on Ethiopian social media space.
 Other Tigrayan social media activists also blame the killing as identity-targeted killing.

-Despite several attempts to reach out to contacts in the city throughout the say, Addis Standard couldn’t manage to establish one as of yet.
+Despite several attempts to reach out to local officials in the city, Addis Standard couldn’t succeed as of yet.

 Eight more people were killed during this past weekend and several houses were burned in clashes between residents of Benishagul Gumuz regional state, about 403km from the capital Addis Abeba, in Kemashe Zone, Lojiganfoy woreda, in Western Ethiopia, according to Negussu Tilahun of the Amhara regional state communication bureau head.
 Several others were hospitalized in Nekemte Hospital, the same city of today’s incident.Although Nigussu mentained that the violence was caused due to personal animosity between two individuals, residents interviewed by the BBC Amharic say they were often threatened due to their identity.